sebastiandedeyne/sebastiandedeyne.com/content/posts/named-arguments.md

 categories: ["articles"]
 keywords:
   - PHP
+summary: I shiver at the sight of a function packed with too-many-to-read-at-a-glance arguments without a description.
 ---

 I shiver at the sight of a function packed with too-many-to-read-at-a-glance arguments without a description.
 Especially boolean flags.
 Boolean flags lack context.
 Look at this code, I have no idea what `false, false, true` conveys.